-"We don't cover that" suggests a real lack of concern for your business and that's not what a partner is about.
+"We don't cover that" suggests a real lack of concern for your business and that's not how a partner behaves.

 A partner actively spends time looking at new ways to improve your network, your data security and your infrastructure.
 They won't be working rigidly to a one-size fits all contract.